 parent par·ent | \ ˈper-ənt \ Definition of Parent (Entry 1 of 2) 1a : one that begets or brings forth offspring b : a person who brings up and cares for another

 Did you know there was such a thing as a disregarded mother?
-With all of these definitions obtained from many places including the Merriam-Webster Dictionary, there are people that still don't understand the concept of what is means to be a mother?
-Just because it doesn't meet your definition of motherhood doesn't mean it's not -- believe that.
+With all of these definitions obtained from many places including the Merriam-Webster Dictionary, there are people that still don’t understand the concept of what it means to be a mother?
+Just because it doesn’t meet your definition of motherhood doesn’t mean it’s not — believe that.

 Over these almost four years, I’ve been hit with variations of so many cruel things…

 “I don’t want anyone that isn’t a real mother…”

 “It’s not weird that she calls you mommy?”

 “Happy Mother’s Day even though you’re not a true mother yet.”